St. James House of Prayer Episcopal Church

 Text-to-speech Audio

-This 1922 Gothic Revival church serves to this day Tampa's Episcopalian Community.
-The original congregation began in 1895 as the Anglican Episcopal Church for Tampa's black population.
+This 1922 Gothic Revival church serves to this day Tampa's Episcopalian community.
+The original congregation began in 1895 as the Anglican Episcopal Church for Tampa's Black population.
 Many of the congregants were immigrants from the Bahamas and Cuba and were working in Tampa's cigar industry.
 In 1926 it became a parish.
-Although segregation was active in Tampa since the congregation's founding it thrived for more than a century.
-In 1997, this congregation, known as the St. James Episcopal Church, merged with the The House of Prayer Episcopal Church and became the St. James House of Prayer Episcopal Church.
+Although segregation was active in Tampa since the congregation's founding, St. James thrived for more than a century.
+In 1997, it merged with the The House of Prayer Episcopal Church and became the St. James House of Prayer Episcopal Church.
+The building itself is significant for its Gothic Revival design and the fact that it was built of chert rocks that were, it is believed, sourced from the Hillsborough River.

 Images